hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 ---

-A `override_adapter_property` block supports the following:
+A `physical_node` block supports the following:

-* `jumbo_packet` - (Optional) The jumbo frame size of the adapter.
-This parameter should only be modified based on your OEM guidance.
+* `ipv4_address` - (Required) Specifies the IPv4 address assigned to each physical server on your Azure Stack HCI cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `network_direct` - (Optional) The network direct of the adapter.
-This parameter should only be modified based on your OEM guidance.
+* `name` - (Required) The NETBIOS name of each physical server on your Azure Stack HCI cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `network_direct_technology` - (Optional) The network direct technology of the adapter.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

 ---

-A `override_qos_policy` block supports the following:
+A `qos_policy_override` block supports the following:

 * `bandwidth_percentage_smb` - (Optional) Specifies the percentage of the allocated storage traffic bandwidth.
 This parameter should only be modified based on your OEM guidance.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `priority_value8021_action_cluster` - (Optional) Specifies the Cluster traffic priority.
 This parameter should only be modified based on your OEM guidance.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 * `priority_value8021_action_smb` - (Optional) Specifies the Priority Flow Control where Data Center Bridging (DCB) is used.
 This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

----

-A `override_virtual_switch_configuration` block supports the following:

-* `enable_iov` - (Optional) Specifies the IoV enable status for Virtual Switch.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `load_balancing_algorithm` - (Optional) Specifies the load balancing algorithm for Virtual Switch.
-Changing this forces a new Stack HCI Deployment Setting to be created.

----

-A `physical_node` block supports the following:

-* `ipv4_address` - (Required) Specifies the IPv4 address assigned to each physical server on your Azure Stack HCI cluster.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `name` - (Required) The NETBIOS name of each physical server on your Azure Stack HCI cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 ---